caf-archive/opensuse-java8-images/README.md

 This project builds an openSUSE-based image which includes the OpenJDK 8 Runtime Environment.
 It can be used as a base image by projects which require Java 8.

+### Tini
+[Tini](https://github.com/krallin/tini) is pre-installed in the container.
+If the image entrypoint is not overwritten then it will be automatically used.

 ### Startup Scripts
 Any executable scripts added to the `/startup/startup.d/` directory will be automatically run each time the container is started (assuming the image entrypoint is not overwritten).